-In February 2013, the NSW Government announced it would reconsider its approach to coal seam gas development.
-It commissioned the NSW Chief Scientist and Engineer to conduct a comprehensive review of coal seam gas activities, focusing on impacts to human health and the environment.
+In 2013 the EPA commissioned comprehensive review by the NSW Chief Scientist and Engineer of coal seam gas activities, focusing on impacts to human health and the environment.

-The (former) Chief Scientist and Engineer released the Final Report of the Independent Review of Coal Seam Gas Activities in NSW (the CSG Report) on 30 September 2014.
-The report made 16 recommendations, including Recommendation 9:
+The Final Report of the Independent Review of Coal Seam Gas Activities in NSW (PDF 243KB) made 16 recommendations, including Recommendation 9 which stated

-This recommendation focused on ensuring that the costs and impacts from the CSG industry are not a burden for the community.
-The recommendation supports the ‘polluter pays principle’ that the costs of remedying any environmental impacts from activities of the gas industry are paid by the industry and not inherited by the Government, and therefore the NSW taxpayer.
+Recommendation 9 focused on ensuring that the costs and impacts from the coal seam gas industry are not a burden for the community.
+The recommendation supports the ‘polluter pays principle’ where the costs of remedying any environmental impacts from coal seam gas activities are paid by the industry.

-The NSW EPA was tasked with investigating Recommendation 9.
-In doing so, the EPA has considered the current state of the NSW Gas sector and consulted with industry operators, insurance providers and NSW Government agencies.
-The EPA also initiated conversations with environment and community groups, community representatives and relevant local councils in the formative stage of the project.
-The EPA received a wide range of comments, ideas and concerns during this consultation particularly around compensation for landholders, environmental impairment insurance and business implications for gas operators.
+In investigating Recommendation 9, the EPA considered the current state of the coal seam gas industry and consulted with industry operators, insurance providers and NSW Government agencies.
+The EPA also consulted with environment and community groups, community representatives and relevant local councils.
+Comments, ideas and concerns were received around compensation for landholders, environmental impairment insurance and business implications for gas operators.

 Safeguarding future environmental liabilities

-- continue the Government’s existing program managing abandoned petroleum wells, the Legacy Wells program which provides an existing framework for strategic management of abandoned petroleum wells where the former titleholder cannot be held responsible and no financial assurance mechanism applies.
+- continue the NSW Government’s existing program managing abandoned petroleum wells, the Legacy Wells program which provides an existing framework for strategic management of abandoned petroleum wells where the former titleholder cannot be held responsible and no financial assurance mechanism applies

-The EPA considers that in implementing the recommendations of the Chief Scientist and Engineer and the NSW Gas Plan, NSW has already adopted best practice standards and strict regulations.
-These standards and regulations are enabled through the environmental assessment processes undertaken for planning approvals, petroleum titles and well decommissioning and rehabilitation.
-They govern all phases of gas well lifecycle and have resulted in reduced potential for residual risk to the environment.
+The EPA considers that in implementing the recommendations of the (former) Chief Scientist and Engineer and the NSW Gas Plan (PDF 2.85MB), the NSW Government has already adopted best practice standards and implemented strict regulations.
+These standards and regulations are enabled through the planning assessment processes, petroleum titles assessment process, well decommissioning, rehabilitation and other mechanisms.
+They govern all phases of a coal seam gas well lifecycle and have resulted in reduced potential for residual risk to the environment.

-Where gas wells have been constructed, maintained and decommissioned in accordance with the relevant standards, they represent a low risk to human health and the environment.
-These standards include:
+Where coal seam gas wells have been constructed, maintained and decommissioned in accordance with the relevant standards and regulations, they represent a low risk to human health and the environment.
+These standards include

-- codes of practice such as the Code of Practice for Coal Seam Gas Well Integrity and the Code of Practice for Coal Seam Gas Fracture Stimulation Activities for older activity approvals which ensure that risks to the environment are identified, eliminated where possible or minimised through appropriate management practices
+- codes of practice such as the Code of Practice for Coal Seam Gas Well Integrity (PDF 3.6MB) and the Code of Practice for Coal Seam Gas Fracture Stimulation Activities (PDF 122KB) for older activity approvals which ensure that risks to the environment are identified, eliminated where possible or minimised through appropriate management practices

-- new codes of practice under the Improved Management of Exploration Regulation that support regulation of specific activities and impose enforceable mandatory requirements.
-For example, the Exploration Code of Practice: Environmental Management and the Exploration Code of Practice: Produced Water Management, Storage and Transfer set mandatory requirements to ensure risks to the environment are managed and minimised during exploration activities
+- new codes of practice under the Improved Management of Exploration Regulation program (amendments to mining and petroleum laws) that support regulation of specific activities and impose enforceable mandatory requirements.
+For example, the Exploration Code of Practice: Environmental Management (PDF 217KB) and the Exploration Code of Practice: Produced Water Management, Storage and Transfer (PDF 198KB) set mandatory requirements to ensure risks to the environment are managed and minimised during exploration activities.

-- the NSW Aquifer Interference Policy which provides a framework for protecting aquifers and groundwater from developments, including coal seam gas activity
+- the NSW Aquifer Interference Policy (PDF 505KB) which provides a framework for protecting aquifers and groundwater from developments, including onshore gas activities

-The EPA also works closely with the Resources Regulator and licensees to achieve the highest practicable standard when decommissioning wells that were constructed prior to the current standards.
+The EPA also works closely with Minerals, Exploration and Geosciences and licensees to achieve the highest practicable standard when decommissioning wells that were constructed prior to current standards.

 The figure below illustrates the application of these financial protections to manage environmental liabilities during the different stages of a gas operations lifecycle.

-Existing and new gas operations will now be required to prove their financial arrangements to cover the costs of unexpected potential pollution incidents during the lifetime of the project.
+Existing and new coal seam gas operations are required to prove to the EPA their financial arrangements to cover the costs of unexpected potential pollution incidents during the lifetime of the project.

-The availability of adequate environmental impairment liability insurance for gas operations in Australia is currently limited.
-Where it is available it often excludes certain activities such as fracking.
-Industry has moved to a reliance on maintaining sufficient assets and funds to adequately manage their environmental risks.
+The availability of adequate environmental impairment liability insurance for coal seam gas operations in Australia is currently limited.
+Where it is available it often excludes activities such as fracking.
+Industry has therefore moved to a reliance on maintaining sufficient assets and funds to adequately manage their environmental risks.

-Companies that choose not to hold relevant insurance will be required to prove the existence of sufficient potential clean up funds to the EPA.
+Companies that choose not to hold relevant insurance or where it is not available will be required to prove the existence of sufficient funds or other financial arrangements to cover any potential clean up activities.
 Companies will need to prove they hold adequate insurance coverage or alternative financial arrangements annually, and on commencement of new activities.

 Future environmental liabilities

-Environmental liabilities provisions are important as although unforeseen residual risks from gas activities are very low, they may remain particularly if well integrity is compromised in the future.
+Environmental liabilities provisions are important as while being very low, unforeseen residual risks from coal seam gas activities remain, particularly if well integrity is compromised in the future.

-In determining whether to seek financial assurance for potential future environmental liabilities, the NSW EPA will use its existing powers in the Protection of the Environment Operations Act 1997.
-Factors that will be considered include the degree of residual environmental risk, additional remediation work that may be required and the environmental record of the licence holder.
+In determining whether to seek financial assurance for potential future environmental liabilities, the EPA uses its powers in the Protection of the Environment Operations Act 1997.
+Factors that are considered include the degree of residual environmental risk, additional remediation work that may be required and the environmental record of the licence holder.

-If ongoing residual risks are identified, the management costs of these will be calculated and used to determine the value of any financial assurance secured by the EPA.
-When a financial assurance is retained for ongoing residual risks, a regular review will be undertaken to determine whether to retain or release the funds.
+If ongoing environmental residual risks are identified, the management costs of these are calculated and used to determine the value of any financial assurance secured by the EPA.
+When a financial assurance is retained for ongoing residual risks, a regular review is undertaken to determine whether to retain or release the funds.